 A conservative approach to bond investing is to hold them until maturity.
 This way, interest payments become available, usually twice a year, and owners receive the face value of the bond at maturity.
 By following a long-term bond-buying strategy, it is not a requirement to be too concerned about the impact of interest rates on a bond's price or market value.
 If interest rates rise and the market value of bonds change, the strategy shouldn't change unless there is a decision to sell.

 One very special kind of bond is the United States Treasury inflation-protected securities, known as TIPS.
-TIPS offer an effective way to handle the risk of inflation.
+TIPS offers an effective way to handle the risk of inflation.
 They also provide a risk-free return guaranteed by the U.S. government.
 For this reason, they are a very popular investment, although the return is relatively low compared to other fixed-income investments.
 TIPS are guaranteed to keep pace with inflation as defined by the Consumer Price Index (CPI).
 This is what makes them unique and characterizes their behavior.
 Please visit our Inflation Calculator for more information about inflation or TIPS.

 Equity or stocks are popular forms of investments.
 While they are not fixed-interest investments, they are one of the most important forms of investments for both institutional and private investors.

 Another popular investment type is real estate.
 A popular form of investment in real estate is to buy houses or apartments.
-The owner can then choose to sell them (commonly called flipping), or rent them out in the meantime to maybe sell in the future at a more opportune time.
+The owner can then choose to sell them (commonly called flipping) or rent them out in the meantime to maybe sell in the future at a more opportune time.
 Please consult our comprehensive Rental Property Calculator for more information or to do calculations involving rental properties.
 Also, land can be bought and made more valuable through improvements.
 Understandably, not everyone wants to get their hands dirty, and there exist more passive forms of real estate investing such as Real Estate Investment Trusts (REITs), which is a company or fund that owns or finances income-producing real estate.
-Real estate investing is usually contingent upon values going up, and there can be many reasons as to why they appreciate; examples include gentrification, an increase in development of surrounding areas, or even certain global affairs.
+Real estate investing is usually contingent upon values going up, and there can be many reasons as to why they appreciate; examples include gentrification, an increase in the development of surrounding areas, or even certain global affairs.

-Real estate investing takes on many different forms, click here to find all our relevant real estate calculators.
+Real estate investing takes on many different forms.
+Click here to find all our relevant real estate calculators.

 Last but not least are commodities.
 These can range from precious metals like gold and silver, to useful commodities like oil and gas.
-Investment in gold is complex, as the price of it is not determined by any industrial usage, but by the fact that it is valuable due to being a finite resource.
-It is common for investors to hold gold, particularly in times of financial insecurity.
-When there is war or crisis, investors buy gold and the price goes up.
-Investing in silver on the other hand, is very largely determined by the demand for that commodity in photovoltaics, the automobile industry, and other practical uses.
+Investment in gold is complex, as the price of it is not determined by any industrial usage but by the fact that it is valuable due to being a finite resource.
+It is common for investors to hold gold, particularly in times of financial uncertainty.
+When there is a war or crisis, investors tend to buy gold and drive the price up.
+Investing in silver, on the other hand, is very largely determined by the demand for that commodity in photovoltaics, the automobile industry, and other practical uses.
 Oil is a very popular investment, and demand for oil is strong as the need for gasoline is always considerable.
 Oil is traded around the world on spot markets, public financial markets where commodities are traded for immediate delivery, and its price goes up and down depending on the state of the global economy.
-Investment in commodities like gas on the other hand, is usually made through futures exchanges, of which the largest in the U.S. is the CBOT in Chicago.
+Investment in commodities like gas, on the other hand, is usually made through futures exchanges, of which the largest in the U.S. is the CBOT in Chicago.
 Futures exchanges trade options on quantities of gas and other commodities before delivery.
 A private investor can trade into futures and then trade out, always avoiding the terminal delivery point.

-Although the vastly different types of investments listed above (among many others) can be calculated using our Investment Calculator, the real difficulty is trying to arrive at the correct definition for each variable.
+Although the vastly different types of investments listed above (among many others) can be calculated using our Investment Calculator, the real difficulty is trying to arrive at the correct value for each variable.
 For instance, it is feasible to use either the recent historical average return rates of similarly sold homes or a rate based on future forecasts as the "Return Rate" variable for the investment calculation of a particular house.
-It is also just as feasible to include all capital expenditures or only a particular stream of cash flows of the purchase of a factory as inputs for "Additional Contribution".
+It is also just as feasible to include all capital expenditures or only a particular stream of cash flows of the purchase of a factory as inputs for "Additional Contribution."
 Due to this difficulty, there really is no "right" way to arrive at accurate calculations, and results should be taken with a grain of salt.
-For more precise and detailed calculations, it may be worthwhile to first check out our other financial calculators to see if there is a specific calculator developed for more specific use before using this Investment Calculator.
+For more precise and detailed calculations, it may be worthwhile to first check out our other financial calculators to see if there is a specific calculator developed for a more specific use before using this Investment Calculator.